-The Group seeks solutions that enable further reductions in greenhouse gas emissions and the use of fossil fuels.
+FCA seeks to enable reductions in greenhouse gas emissions and the use of fossil fuels.
 Over time, these solutions have generated significant savings in energy-related costs.

-Energy consumption in 2018 was about 45 million gigajoules ("GJ").
-At mass-market vehicle assembly and stamping plants, energy consumption per vehicle produced recorded a decrease of about 17 percent compared with 2010 (from 7.4 to 6.1 GJ).
+The Group's total energy consumption in 2019 was about 41.8 million gigajoules ("GJ").
+At our mass-market vehicle assembly and stamping plants, energy consumption per vehicle produced decreased by about 17 percent compared with 2010 (from 7.3 to 6.1 GJ).